Massive Nonplanar Two-Loop Maximal Unitarity

 \section{Master Integral Projectors}

-The hepta-cut localizes the nonplanar double box integral onto a variety of linked Riemann spheres associated with the joint solutions of the on-shell equations.
+The hepta-cut localizes the two-loop crossed-box integrand onto a variety of linked Riemann spheres associated with the joint solutions of the on-shell equations.
 What remains is a one-dimensional complex contour integral whose integrand has poles.
 We can now choose contours that extract residues of the integrand and effectively obtain an octa-cut such that the integral is completely localized to a point in $\C^8$.
 On top of that, consistency of the unitarity method imposes nontrivial constraints on these contours, however.

 The reason is that converting a real slice integral into a multidimensional contour integral in general does not respect various relations among integrals.
 Each identity leads to a constraint which at two loops always can be rearranged and phrased as vanishing of a certain function upon integration over $\R^D\times\R^D$.
 Schematically,